GrzeskoByte/Java-school-project/README.md

 ## Assumptions
 - data have to be saved in txt file (custom name or default name)
-- data collections have to be splitted by the ";"
+- data is stored in directory with specific or default name
-- data records have to be splitted by the ","
+- in every directory have to be few txt files which represents data collections
-- if u want to init new collection start the collection name with prefix "`"
 - file with deafult database name can be create just one time